Block Chain use in Record and Document Management

 “Recording financial transactions or virtually everything of value” is one cornerstone function in the running of an economy.
 And any technology that plays this function well has people sitting straight up.

-I want to bring the attention to the word “incorruptible”.
+We want to bring the attention to the word “incorruptible”.
 The nature of how the blockchain works indeed allows for incorruptible of records stored.
-So how does it achieve this?
+Here is how it achieves this:

 A blockchain consist of a series of chronological “blocks” of records.
-An example of chronological records in consecutive blocks. (using the example of Bitcoin)
+Below is an example of chronological records in consecutive blocks.
+(Here using the example of Bitcoin)

 Data in block 1: A sends B 10 dollars.